arede22/my-website/README.md

   Need to update jsx to wrappers/styles for modals so need to figure out modals

-  Mostly modified @styles, nav, welcome, intro, contactme, and footer -- staged for finalizing design ideas
+  Mostly modified @styles, nav, welcome, intro, contactme, and footer -- staged for finalizing design ideas Made media file properly, now can access from rest of files

 Yet to-do:
   Sketch out a good scheme for design, now that abstractions are done everything should go smoother